 As outlined in the 2005 Forest Act, PFM is a decentralized governance approach that enables people in the forest adjacent communities a voice and role in the decision-making process of forest management, including policy formulation and implementation.
 Throughout the developing world, PFMs are increasingly employed to manage forest resources giving local communities power, participation, and legal authority in land-use decision-making processes.
 The CFAs comprised of local community members must develop a constitution, define their purpose, identify election procedures, justify budgeting, and obtain legal standing through Kenya’s Register of Societies (2005 Forest Act; Wabusya and Tsingalia 2012; personal interview 2016).
 Importantly, CFA members can legally harvest forest products with the purchase of a permit at Ksh100 (~1USD) per month (KFS report, 2012).
 Initially, several CFAs including the Kibiri CFA, Bunyala CFA, and Muileshi CFA arose in the Kakamega ecosystem to join the KFS in and County governments in the co-management of forest resources (Ongugo et al. 2007), with the Muileshi CFA emerging as a leader.
 Importantly, the Muileshi CFA co-authored and signed a 10-year Forest Management Plan with KFS in 2011 to co-manage the forest (Wabusya and Tsingalia 2012).

-Conversely the KWS applies strict, no-use approachwhich prohibits any form of consumptive utilization of the forest products (Mburu & Birner 2007).
+Conversely the KWS applies a strict, no-use management approach, which prohibits any form of consumptive utilization of the forest products (Mburu & Birner 2007).
 Eco-tourism and research activities are allowed but closely regulated.
 These protected areas are governed by fence and fine, coercive conservation, or fortress conservation strategies and have been criticized because they exclude local populations, prevent extractive uses, minimize human use, and are undemocratic (Adams and Hutton 2007).
 Violating these policies will result in arrest, jail time and fines.
 While the ecosystem and Kenyan national government benefit from this arrangement, local communities are left behind.
 Despite these extreme conservation policies, past surveys have identified that local communities were more satisfied with KWS management strategies and valued conservation more than other management regimes (Guthiga and Mburu 2006).
-However, testrictive KWS policies have been criticized because they do not benefit the local people incentivize people to break the law to obtain needed forest products illegally (Kiplagat et al. 2008).
-KFS has been criticizedbecause it is perceived to encourage overexploitation of the forest resources, resulting in a tragedy of the commons scenario (Röhss 2012).
+However, the more restrictive KWS policies have been criticized because they do not benefit the local people and by default incentivize people to break the law to obtain needed forest products illegally (Kiplagat et al. 2008).
+However, the inclusive approach used by KFS has also been criticized, because it is perceived to encourage overexploitation of the forest resources, resulting in a tragedy of the commons scenario (Röhss 2012).

 Coupled Natural and Human (CNH) Systems Framework